matt-andrews/Schism/README.md

 #### Flexible string-based requests

 In case you want nothing to do with concrete contracts, you can create your requests simply by string locators.
-The downside to this method is its more verbose.
+The downside to this method is its more verbose and relies on strings.
 The following example uses the above controller as an example

 ```csharp
 //...